-The story is told in flashbacks after Father Richard Moore (Tom Wilkinson), the priest who performed the exorcism and oversaw Emily's care is arrested on charges of negligent homicide.
+The story is told in flashbacks after Father Richard Moore (Tom Wilkinson), the priest who performed the exorcism and oversaw Emily's care, is arrested on charges of negligent homicide.
 The flashbacks are told from various perspectives, each providing a spiritual or medical reason for her condition and death.
-In an interesting twist, the priest, Father Moore, is represented by an agnostic attorney, Erin Brunner, and is prosecuted by a churchgoing Methodist, Ethan Thomas.
+In an interesting twist, Father Moore is represented by an agnostic attorney, Erin Brunner (Laura Linney), and is prosecuted by a churchgoing Methodist, Ethan Thomas (Campbell Scott).
 Over the course of the trial, the jury and audience is asked to consider the possibility that Emily may have been possessed, and Erin is forced to confront her own beliefs regarding spirituality and morality.

 This film provides examples of: